2006 Minnesota Golden Gophers football team: Temple

-All-time record against Temple: 1–0–0

 The Golden Gophers had their highest scoring game since September 2003, as they dominated the Temple Owls.
 The Golden Gophers were led by Bryan Cupito, who had 8 completions on 10 attempts, with 148 yards passing and 4 touchdowns.
 Additionally, the Gopher rushing attack combined for 284 yards rushing.
 Temple only twice advanced into Minnesota's side of the field.
 Additionally, the starting position of the Owls was 29 yards worse than the Golden Gophers.
 The win was the Gophers' twelfth straight victory in a home opener.

 Temple finished the 2006 season 1–11.

 Purdue

-All-time record against Purdue: 31–29–3

 The Golden Gophers opened up the 2006 Big Ten season against Purdue.
 The Gophers had beat the Boilermakers in a double-overtime game the previous season.
 Amir Pinnix rushed for 183 yards on the day, but did not score once.
 Notably, the Gophers and Boilermakers had identical amounts of offensive output (421 yards).
 But the Golden Gophers turned the ball over twice, in comparison to no turnovers for the Boilermakers.
 Purdue was led by Curtis Painter who completed 67% of his passes for 243 yards and 2 touchdowns.
 This game marked the first time the Gophers had lost their first Big Ten game of the season since 2002, when they lost to Purdue.

 Michigan

-All-time record against Michigan: 24–68–3

 Minnesota came into the oldest trophy game in college football with a rare opportunity.
 The Gophers had not won two straight games against the University of Michigan since 1962 and 1963.
 Michigan came into the game highly ranked in both the AP and Coaches Polls.
 The Golden Gophers did manage to not turn the ball over in the game, but they didn't force any turnovers either.
 The Wolverines did rack up nearly 200 more yards of offense in the game.
 Bryan Cupito led the Gophers, passing for 215 yards and 2 touchdowns.
 He was outdone, however, by Michigan's Chad Henne, who passed for 284 yards and 3 touchdowns.
 Converting third-down attempts also hurt the Golden Gophers, as Minnesota went 3 for 12 in 3rd down conversions.
 In comparison, Michigan went 10 for 15.